shiiironyanpan/TekkenGame_SkinEmulation_4.13.2/README.md

 # TekkenGame_SkinEmulation_4.13.2
 An emulation for Tekken Skin Material for modding purpose, made for the new custom engine based on 4.13.2

-Get the newly fixed and clean engine right here https://github.com/Modding-Zaibatsu/ue4-tekkengame
+You can get the newly fixed and clean engine right here https://github.com/Modding-Zaibatsu/ue4-tekkengame

 Full release with all material instances can be found in Release page.